YCSU/Udacity_SDC_P5_Vehicle_Detection_and_Tracking/README.md

 ## Select features and train a classifier
 For training a classifier, we need to decide what features to be fed into the model.
 I explored the histogram of oriented gradients (HOG) and also different color spaces (in explore_cspace.py and visualize_hog.py).
 HLS color space is chosen to be the main color space.
 We use not only the HOG features but also the spatial features and color histograms.

 The spatial features are extracted in bin_spatial() (line 13-20 in utils.py).
 The image is resized to 32x32 and unravels to a one-dimensional vector.
 The color histograms are extracted in color_hist() (line 23-34 in utils.py).
 Each channel is binned into 32 bins.
-The HOG features are extracted in get_hog_features() (line 37-53 in utils.py) with orientations=6, pixels_per_cell=(8, 8) and cells_per_block=(2, 2).
+The HOG features are extracted in get_hog_features() (line 37-53 in utils.py) with orientations=6, pixels_per_cell=(8, 8) and cells_per_block=(2, 2) for only the L channel.
 These feature are combined (line 56-100 in utils.py) which form a feature vector with length=32x32x3+32x3+7x7x2x2x6=4344.

 ### Choose a model and parameters
- We use LinearSVC() in scikit-learn to train a classifier (line 227-250 in utils.py).
+Due to the large size of features, we use LinearSVC() in scikit-learn to train a classifier (line 227-250 in utils.py).
+The dataset is split into a training set (90%) and a test set (10%).
 The parameters for extracting features are determined by running a grid search with cross-validation (line 252-265 in utils.py).
 The feature vector is normalized by StandardScaler() (line 236 in utils.py).

 ### Examples of Histogram of Oriented Gradients (HOG), color histograms, and spatial features
 The following example uses HLS color space and the parameters mentioned above: